 (This was back in 2007 – do we have enough water catchment area protected and enforced in 2016 and beyond?
 The fact the water treatment closed down more often than usual due to water pollution seems to suggest that we are lacking the means to protect our natural resources.
 Image source: Google)

-The Semenyih water treatment plant was shut down for numerous times this year despite the abundance supply of raw water (unlike 2 years, we were struggling to get raw water due to prolong hot season).
-Thus far, contamination of raw water have blamed and it had come to a point where the state government even began to get suspicious – is someone sabotaging the state government with the water issue?
+The Semenyih water treatment plant was shut down for numerous times this year despite the abundant supply of raw water (unlike 2 years, we were struggling to get raw water due to prolong hot season).
+Thus far, contamination of raw water has blamed and it had come to a point where the state government even began to get suspicious – is someone sabotaging the state government with the water issue?

 Well, whether the suspicion turns out to be true or not, at the end of the day, it boils down to enforcement, enforcement and enforcement.
 Water contamination will not go away in the near future but addressing them before it gets worse and forces the shutdown of the water treatment systems is the key step here and it had to be done so consistently.

 Back home, we had been prepping for water shortage and water rations way before 2014 when the level of water in the dams was dangerously low.
-What have changed in the years thereafter is information channels and the community coming together to assist each other in time of crisis.
+What has changed in the years thereafter is information channels and the community coming together to assist each other in time of crisis.

 So if one gets the information as early as possible, there is more than enough time to quickly save up water.
 That means the house water tank to be full to top as well as the 3 huge water buckets (one is kept at the porch for ease of filling up water from SYABAS water tankers).
 Then there is several smaller buckets and in addition to that several containers of clean water for drinking & cooking.